anilsolanki2645/Snowflake_College_Database_Automation__Solution/README.md

 ## Project Work Flow

 ### Key Achievements:
-1. Automated Snowflake stage, schema, and table creation using SQL scripts.
+1. Automated Snowflake stage, schema, Procedure, File Format and table creation using SQL scripts.
 2. Configured Snowflake tasks to automate the data pipeline.
 3. Established AWS SNS for real-time alerts on task status.
-4. Integrated Google Colab for running Python scripts to interact with AWS services.
+4. Integrated Google Colab for running Python scripts to interact with Email Alert.
-5. Utilized Boto3 and Pandas to manage data uploads and transformations.
+5. Utilized Boto3 to connect AWS usnig Python.
 6. Created and loaded tables in Snowflake, transforming and migrating data efficiently.
-7. Demonstrated proficiency in Snowflake data modeling, schema design, and task automation.
+7. Demonstrated proficiency in Snowflake data modeling, schema design, Monitoring, Alerting, Automation Pipeline and task automation.
 8. Applied AWS services for data storage and notification management, ensuring an efficient pipeline.
 9. Successfully automated the process from data staging to task monitoring in Snowflake.
 10. Employed Python for orchestrating AWS SNS notifications and data handling.